List of Canadian soldiers executed for military offences: Pte. John Maurice Higgins

 Private Higgins took part in the heavy fighting at Mount Sorrel and went with his unit into the fighting at Courcelette in September 1916.
 During this battle, Higgins went absent, and was arrested by French Police 16 days later.
 This time, Private Higgins was charged with desertion.

-Higgins escaped from custody while awaiting his court-martial and was rearrested until five days later.
+Higgins escaped from custody while awaiting his court-martial but was rearrested five days later.
 After his court-martial, Higgins was found guilty of both counts of desertion and sentenced to death by firing squad.

 At 07:11 on 7 December 1916, Higgins was executed by firing squad.
 His remains are now located in Quatre-Vents Cemetery, Plot I, Row B, Grave 2.

 Pte.
 Henry Hesey Kerr

 Henry Hesey Kerr was born in Montreal on 4 September 1891.

 After his battalion had arrived in England, Kerr was punished for five periods of AWOL on 10 June 1915, 27 November 1915, 3 December 1915, 17 June 1916 and 3 January 1916, being fined two days pay for each offence.

 After entering France and joining the 7th (British Columbia) Battalion, Kerr's conduct continued to decline.
 After several more warnings about his conduct, Kerr rejoined his unit in October 1916 as it prepared to attack Regina Trench as part of the Somme Offensive.

 However, Kerr went absent after being warned he was required for duty in the front line.
 24 hours later, Kerr was arrested when he was discovered in some billets located some miles behind the front lines.

 On 7 November 1916, Kerr was charged with desertion.
 His court-martial found him guilty and sentenced him to death.
 At 06:45 on 21 November 1916, Kerr was executed by firing squad.
 Private Kerr's remains are now located in Quatre-Vents Military Cemetery, Plot III, Row A, Grave 9.